hikeventures/hikeventures.github.io/_posts/reviews/2016-11-30-lundhags-makke-pant.markdown

   - pants
 ---

  Last year we were in need to find new hiking pants for our trips so I was looking for pants which would be suitable to wear in the mountains but also while packrafting.
 I was talking to a Lundhags representative and he suggested me to try the Lundhags Makke pants.
+We did and here is what we think about them.

-The name Makke derives from a mountain in Jämtland in Sweden called Makkene which should probably reflect the environment where the Makke pant can be worn.
+Did you know that the name Makke derives from a mountain in Jämtland in Sweden called Makkene?
+The name should probably reflect the environment where the Makke pant can be worn.
+The pictures in this review are showing Konstantin who was wearing the Makke pant this year on his trips in France, Finland, Poland, Japan, Russia and Sweden.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/31303607536/in/dateposted-public/" title="Lundhags Makke Pant Review"><img src="https://c1.staticflickr.com/6/5459/31303607536_7659fcd15c_h.jpg" width="1600" height="1063" alt="Lundhags Makke Pant"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>